leebaird/discover/README.md

 ```

 * Use a list containing IPs and/or URLs.
-* Say you finished scanning 10 web apps with Nikto and you want to open every htm report located in a directory.
+* You finished scanning multiple web apps with Nikto and you want to open every htm report located in a directory.
-* Use wget to pull a domain's robot.txt file, then open all of the directories.
+* Use wget to download a domain's robot.txt file, then open all of the directories.

 ### Nikto
 ```